 While Nietzsche’s advice to create and enjoy art is an aspect of living well, I’ll translate his advice to include learning to love myself for who I am, striving to have my ‘best’ self show up consistently, practising generosity and kindness, living each day with intentionality, and staying hopeful and positive about the future.

 What does it mean to love myself — warts and all?
 Unconditional self-love, or love without conditions limitations, or reservations, begins with the same kindness and respect that I show to the people I love most.

 I can cut myself some slack, forgive my stupid mistakes, and stop creating unrealistic expectations for how I will use my time.
 No more self-denial!
 I’m working on treating myself, working on saying yes to opportunities, working to make choices that increase happiness.

 It’s easy to focus on thoughts about negative traits and mistakes rather than remembering accomplishments.
 Learning to appreciate and love oneself sets the groundwork for appreciation of others.
 Loving myself also involves letting go of the past otherwise it will continue to screw up the present.

 Meditation, gratitude practise, yoga, self-forgiveness, relaxation, and writing are strategies that I use to improve my capacity for self-appreciation.

 None of us are perfect, but we can continually strive to improve who we are, how we think, and how we present ourselves.
 Lifestyle and habit changes augment capacity for physical and mental performance.

-Structure and planning provide opportunities have my ‘best’ self show up consistently.
+Structure and planning provide opportunities to have my ‘best’ self show up consistently.
 I try to plan weekly and monthly tasks to stay focused on important achievements and commitments.
-Pursuit of goals consistent with interests, brings happiness and satisfaction as these goals and dreams are fulfilled.
+The pursuit of goals consistent with interests brings happiness and satisfaction as these goals and dreams are fulfilled.